maxhbr/LDBcollector/md/ZPL-2.0.md

                                 "description": "Redistribute the fetched binaries as they are" }
                         ],
-                        "_str": "Actions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n\n", "conditions": {
+                        "_str": "Actions:\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n\nConditions:\nOBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license\n", "conditions": {
                             "name": "Include a copyright notice, list of terms and conditions, and disclaimer in the materials accompanying the distribution, which are included in the license", "type": "OBLIGATION"